nwfsc-fram/TripsApi/README.md

 ## Run
 1. Run `yarn start`

 2. Make sure the dev-auth-server is up.
-To launch navigate to the boatnet/app/dev-auth-server directory and type 'yarn serve'
+To launch navigate to the boatnet/app/dev-auth-server directory and type `yarn serve`

 3. Download [Postman](https://www.postman.com/) you will use this to make API requests.
 Note: if you go to the localhost:xxx on your browser you'll see `Unable to locate the requested resource` this is normal, your requests must go through postman